-The Delaware Office of State Planning Coordination collects building permit and development application approval information every six months from each of the state's three counties and 57 municipalities.
+The Delaware Office of State Planning Coordination collects building permit and development application approval information annually from each of the state's three counties and 57 municipalities.
 This data collection started in 2008 as part of the Office's effort to inform local efforts to promote development activity around existing infrastructure and in compliance with comprehensive plans.

 This data is unique in that it is collected and reported in a consistent way based on information gathered directly from all statewide jurisdictions that issue building permits and development approvals.
 The Development Trends Data reflect two indicators of local government activity, development approvals and actual building permits.